Home

 Basically, this is the easiest and most reliable way to go.

-It's just one less thing to worry about and any added cost is worth having gear you can trust when all is said and done.
+It's just one less thing to worry about and any added cost (which really isn't much) is worth having gear you can trust when all is said and done.